ashamsu95/pdf-search-and-copy/README.md

+# About the Script

+This script was developed for Intern Nepal - Recruit Nepal to assist them in finding CVs on their computers.
+For more information, visit [Intern Nepal](https://internepal.com.np/).

 # PDF Keyword Search and Copy

 This is a Python script that allows users to search for PDF files in specified directories, find a keyword within those files, and copy matching PDFs to a destination directory.